ramosrenzo/Recipes-Research/README.md

 ## Assessment of Missingness

-> NMAR
+### NMAR Analysis

-The ‘Description’ column is NMAR because the chance that the value is missing does not depend on other columns, only on the piece of data itself.
-For example, some of the data from this column could be missing because the user who uploaded the recipe might have left it out if the recipe is fairly simple or basic.
+The 'Review' column in the merged dataframe is NMAR because the chance that the value is missing does not depend on other columns, only on the piece of data itself.
+For example, some of the data from this column could be missing because the user who rated the recipe might have left it out if they were too lazy to write a review, or they just didn't feel that the recipe deserved a review along with the rating.

+### Missingness Dependency

+We are now going to test the dependency of missingness based on the recipe description and comparing that between the recipe cook time in minutes, and the recipe's number of steps.

+> Description and Cooking Time

+Null Hypothesis: The missingness of description does not depend on minutes Alternative Hypothesis: The missingness of description depends on minutes Test Statistic: Absolute difference of mean minutes between the two distributions

+We ran permutation tests to simulate shuffling the missingness of description 1000 times in order to get 1000 results of the mean absolute difference (visualized below).

+<iframe src="assets/mins_dist.html" width=800 height=600 frameBorder=0></iframe>

+After running the permutation tests, we then calculate the p-value to be 0.25.
+Using a significance level of 0.05, we can see that 0.25 > 0.05, which means that we fail to reject the null hypothesis.
+Based on the results, the missingness of the description column is MCAR, due to the description column not being correlated with the minutes.

+> Description and Number of Steps

+Null Hypothesis: The missingness of description does not depend on the number of steps Alternative Hypothesis: The missingness of description depends on the number of steps Test Statistic: Absolute difference of mean number of steps between the two distributions

+Once again, running 1000 permutation tests to get 1000 results of the mean absolute difference (visualized below).

+<iframe src="assets/n_steps_dist.html" width=800 height=600 frameBorder=0></iframe>

+After these permutation tests, the calculated p-value is 0.031, while still using a significance value of 0.05.
+Since 0.031 < 0.05, this means that we reject the null hypothesis.
+Based on these results, the missingness of the description column is MAR, due to the description column not being correlated with the number of steps in each recipe.

 ---